 In some areas, bush daisies may become invasive.

-Suggested Uses For Bush Daisy
+Suggested Uses For The Golden Daisy Bush Plant

-Thanks to its yellow flowers, African bush daisies attract a wide array of pollinators, such as bees, beetles, and butterflies.
-Birds, both insectivorous and seed-loving, soon follow.
+Thanks to their yellow flowers, African bush daisies attract many pollinators, such as: